 What Should I Do to Get Maximum Muscle Growth from My Biceps & Triceps?

+Do you think your triceps are not growing? or at least not anymore and you still feel there is some room for improvement?
 To get maximum muscle growth, you have two options.
 The first is to couple biceps with your back, and triceps with your chest and shoulders.

 Why?
 Because the biceps are recruited in the “pulling” movements of the back exercises, and it makes sense to train it on the same day.
 A similar logic works for the triceps and pushing exercises for the chest and shoulder.